SeanPlusPlus/WebDevTemplates/ajax/basic/CHALLENGES.md

 directory._

 1. Display each of the "awesome_things" as a list element "li" in an ordered list "ol" in the order of their rank.
-2. When clicking on an element in these things list, display the imageurl of the awesome thing on the right hand side of the page.
+2. When clicking on an element in the awesome things list, display the imageurl of the awesome thing on the right hand side of the page.
 Your solution should look something [like this](http://i.imgur.com/T4sZMEr.png).